RUNNING FOR TOWN OFFICE

 Nomination papers can be obtained at the Town Clerk’s Office during regular business hours.
 The due date for the return of nomination papers is found on the Election Calendar published by the Town Clerk.

-- A minimum of 20 signatures of Princeton registered voters must be collected for your name to be placed on the ballot; your own signature can be used to satisfy the 20 signature requirement.
+- A minimum of 20 signatures of Princeton registered voters must be collected for your name to be placed on the ballot; your own signature can be used to satisfy one of the 20 signature requirement.

 - The Registrars of Voters will verify the signatures and notify you as to whether your name will be entered on the ballot.
 This happens in early April.